corning-incorporated/citam/README.md

 ## From Wheel (Recommended)

-Download the latest wheel from [here](https://github.com/corning-incorporated/citam/actions/runs/292437599) (TODO: Update link to a release tag).
+Download the latest python-wheel from [here](https://github.com/corning-incorporated/citam/actions/runs/292437599) (TODO: Update link to a release tag).
 Extract the compressed file locally, rename it to `citam` then install as follow from within the directory where the file is:

 ```
 $pip install citam